Skip to the main content

 • Minimum Education Varies

-In gas plants that use generating sources other than steam, operators may not need specific formal education.
-However, a high school diploma with courses in mathematics, chemistry and physics is a definite asset.
-The following safety courses also may be required or recommended:
+In gas plants that use heat-generating sources other than steam or high-pressure thermal liquids, operators may not need specific formal education.
+However, a high school diploma with courses in mathematics, chemistry, and physics is a definite asset.
+The following safety courses may be required or recommended:

 • Confined Space Entry